Prevention of Prostate Cancer

+Prevention of prostate cancer means making lifestyle changes to lower your risk of the disease.
 There is no one thing you can do to prevent prostate cancer although experts have identified a number of risk factors for the disease.

 Fruits and vegetables contain high levels of cancer- and inflammation-fighting substances such as antioxidants, polyphenols, vitamins, minerals, and fiber.
 Strong evidence points to the ability of these foods—which are rich in potent phytonutrients—to reduce the risk of developing several types of cancer, including prostate cancer.
 (Cohen 2009)

 Cancer experts estimate that our food choices account for up to 90 percent of cancers of the prostate, breast, pancreas, and colon.
 Making changes to your diet can significantly lower your risk of getting prostate disease.
+Read More on The Prostate Diet

 Research shows that people who live in countries where high-fat diets are the norm (like the United States) are more likely to develop prostate cancer than people who live in countries where diets are lower in fat.
+Eating healthy fats such as avocados, nuts, and oils such as canola and olive oil can help you in the prevention of prostate cancer.

 Plant protein gives you all the nutrients and health benefits needed for maximum prostate health.
 Diets rich in plant protein have been shown to reduce rates of cancer and prostate disease.
 Also, according to the World Health Organization “diets high in red meat, dairy products, and animal fat have frequently been implicated in the development of prostate cancer”.